 3. Let Them Fly and Remind Them (and Yourself!)
 That You’re Still Close By

 Your child, whether you’re ready for it or not, is now a young adult who can make decisions on his or her own, advocate for themselves, and take care of themselves.
 It’s important now to take just a little step back and let them shine while, of course, reminding them (and yourself) that you’re still close by.
 Letting go even just a little bit is always tough and often feels strange.
+Counseling can help you cope with this if you need help.
 Make sure to stay connected with your child and ensure that they know you’re there to help with any difficulties that arise.
 Now is their time to fly with a little more independence – and it’s your time to admire your child’s strength in all they have become and their drive to bravely step out on their own.

 4. Take Time to Focus on Your Self-Care and Your Needs After the Transition